 MyTime is an initiative to modernize our timekeeping and scheduling processes into a single platform that addresses the complex and changing needs across UCSF.

-To accomplish this, UCSF will implement Ultimate Kronos Group (UKG) Pro Workforce Management Solutions, a best-in-class scheduling, timekeeping and attendance platform that is easy to access, easy to use and improves the employee and manager experience.
+To accomplish this, UCSF will implement Ultimate Kronos Group (UKG) Pro Workforce Management, a best-in-class scheduling, timekeeping and attendance platform that is easy to access, easy to use and improves the employee and manager experience.

-MyTime is targeted to go live in early 2025.
+MyTime is now targeted to go live in Spring 2025:

 Vision and Goals